joakinen/citrix/README.md

 # citrix
 Scripts for Citrix API

-## provision.ps1
+## Cat-SetImage.ps1

-Powershell to automatically provision VM's last Snapshot to a Delivery Group
+This power shell script updates a XenDesktop Catalog (Scheme) with the last snapshot available from the machine acting as Master Image or with the selected snapshot.
+Optionally it cal only list all the snapshots available

 Check https://support.citrix.com/article/CTX129205 for more information

 ### Syntax

-$ provision -scheme <scheme-name> [-snapshot <snapshot_name> ]
+$ Cat-SetImage -scheme <scheme-name> [-snapshot <snapshot_name> ] [-list]

 ### Explanation

-This power shell script provisions a XenDesktop Catalog (Scheme) with the last snapshot from the machine acting as Master Image or (optionally) with the selected snapshot
+This power shell script provisions a XenDesktop Catalog (Scheme) with the last snapshot from the machine acting as Master Image or (optionally) with the selected snapshot.

+If you enter -list parameter it will only list all snapshots available.